-Tordon 22K in Tank Mix: Tank mixing with Sendero will provide control of pricklypear and improved control of legume species such as mesquite and acacias while tank mixing with Remedy Ultra will provide improved control of non-legume species such as granjeno, oaks, and hackbery.
+Tordon 22K in Tank Mix: Tank mixing with Reclaim will provide control of pricklypear and improved control of legume species such as mesquite and acacias while tank mixing with Remedy will provide improved control of non-legume species such as granjeno, oaks and hackberry.
 Regrowth mesquite should be at least 4 ft tall prior to treatment.
-See labels for Sendero and Remedy Ultra for additional treatment instructions and information on mesquite control.
+See labels for Reclaim and Remedy for additional treatment instructions and information on mesquite control.
 Within rate ranges given for Tordon 22K and tank mix products, consult local recommendations.

 Timing and Factors in Control: The herbicidal response of mesquite is strongly influenced by environmental conditions as well as foliage condition and stage of growth.
-For best results, apply when new growth foliage has turned from light to dark green, when the soil temperature has reached 75°F to 83°F at a depth of 12 to 18 inches, and soil motisture is adequate for plant growth.
-Application should be made within 45 days after the critical soil temperature at the 12 to 18 inch depth has been reached or, if Tordon 22K is applied in combination with Sendero, within 60 days.
+For best results, apply when new growth foliage has turned from light to dark green, when the soil temperature has reached 75°F to 83°F at a depth of 12-18 inches, and soil moisture is adequate for plant growth.
+Application should be made within 45 days after the critical soil temperature at the 12-18 inch depth has been reached or, if Tordon 22K is applied in combination with Reclaim, within 60 days.
 Product performance may be adversely affected if application is made before mesquite foliage has turned from light to dark green or if foliage has been injured or removed by late frost, insects, hail or plant diseases.
 Do not apply if mesquite exhibits new (light green) growth in response to significant rainfall during the growing season.
-Soil temperatures at the 12 to 18 inch depth may vary with soil texture and drainage.
-Coarse textured (sandy) soils warm up sooner than fine-textured soils (clay) soils new foliage for interception, uptake, and translocation of the herbicide to plant roots.
+Soil temperatures at the 12-18 inch depth may vary with soil texture and drainage.
+Coarse-textured (sandy) soils warm up sooner than fine-textured soils (clay) soils and dry soils warm up more quickly than wet soils.